Quantum theory does not need complex numbers: Real-number quantum theory (RNQT) exists

-It states that a RQT satisfying postulates (1), (2), (3) and (4$^\prime$) will have at least the same predictive power as the complex quantum theory, provided the suitable \textit{representation} of the combination rule has been chosen, rather than arbitrarily set to be the tensor product.

-As $\rdottensor$ is the image of $\otimes$ from complex quantum theory, it also shows that a representation-local RQT exists when restricting the space of definition of state and effects from the symmetric matrices to the special symmetric ones.
-This, in particular, justifies the assumption that independent preparation are represented via the combination rule applied to the corresponding states.
+The proof has been deferred to~\Cref{sec:proof_theoremRQT}.
+This means that condition C1${}_\rr$ is satisfied.
 It also follows that one can readily define a real, representation-local pure-state theory where pure states live in a real Hilbert spaces.
-To achieve this, one simply uses the rank-1 projectors of the theory, analogously to what is done in CQT.
+To achieve this, one simply uses the projectors of the theory, analogously to what is done in \CNQT.

-Even for RQTs which do not use the combination rule $\rtensor = \rdottensor$ to combine quantum systems, this combination rule can be very useful since it allows one to determine whether a vector $v$ in $\SY_{n,d}(\rr)$ is a state or effect of the theory, without having to evaluate the mapping $M^{-1}(v)$ to verify the condition $M^{-1}(v)\geq 0$.
-This is important because the mapping $M^{-1}(v)$ requires the use of complex numbers|something we wish to avoid.